Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 49. Apple Cider Vinegar

 We know that Apple cider vinegar is good to have in your home for many reasons.
 But do you know it is good for your garden as well?
-It nourishes plants, kills mold, keeps fruit flies away, kills grass and weeds, drives out deer, cats, raccoons, and many more.
+It nourishes plants, kills mold, keeps fruit flies away, kills grass and weeds, and drives out deer, cats, raccoons, and many more.

 50. Frost Dates